Sean-Toroghi/Deep-learning/Computer Vision.md

 ## Intro: object detection task
 Object detection, in general terms, refers to the task of detecting an object for tasks such as classification, or drawing a boundary around an object in an image.
+Object detection task could be divided into two forms:
+- object localization: draw a tight bounding box around an object
+- object detection: the general form of object detection that creates bounding boxes around objects in an image and identify each object (predict its class).

 Two methods for identifying regions surrounding an object are `SelectiveSearc` and anchor boxes.

 Some applications for object detection task are:
 - security: identify personnel in surveillance cameras vs intruders.
 - Autonomous vehicles: recognizing the various objects present in the image of the surrounding.
 - Image searching: identify the images containing an object (or a person) of interest.